-Figure 1: Example filter output for an agent as a function of time, from one of our simulations.
-The densely-dotted line represents the true signal that ought to be detected by the agent.
-The dots are the actual noisy signal detected by the agent (i.e., the densely-dotted curve plus noise).
-The thicker step function is the signal status returned by the CUSUM filter, and the thinner straight line represents the value B = 0.1.
-The sparsely-dashed curve is the output of the Kalman filter when applied to the detected noisy signal.
+Figure 1: Sample filter results from one agent within a simulation as a function of time.
+The fine-dashed purple line represents the true signal that should be detected by the agent.
+The blue dots are the actual signal detected by the agent at each time step (i.e., the purple curve plus noise).
+The green line is the signal status returned by the CUSUM filter, with a thin crimson line representing the value B = 0.1.
+The sparsely-dashed red curve is the result of the Kalman filter.

-larger than B, causing $U_i(t_k)$ to grow quickly until it is larger than \bar{U} , indicating a change in status.
+Recall that B is a sensor value that is less than the predicted mean when inside a sensing radius, and \bar{U} is our chosen detection threshold.
+So, when the agent is near a target, the sensor reading $s_i(t_k)$ tends to be larger than B, causing $U_i(t_k)$ to grow quickly until it is larger than \bar{U} , indicating a change in status.
 The converse is true if an agent leaves the sensing region of a target.
-The values of filter parameters, \bar{U} , \bar{L} and B are problem-specific, and should be set in a manner that minimizes false-alarms while keeping the average time to detection as low as possible, as mentioned above.
+The values of the various parameters of the filter are problem-specific, and should be estimated in a manner that minimizes both false-alarms while keeping the average time to detection as low as possible, as mentioned above.

-An example of sensor reading for an agent from one of our simulations is in Fig. 1.
-The Kalman filter does a good job of reducing noise, bringing the sensor readings much closer to the true signal.
-Near the middle of the plot, the agent enters into the sensing radius of a target; this is reflected by a transition within the CUSUM filter from b=0 to b=1.
+An example of sensor reading from an agent within our current simulations can be seen in Fig. 1.
+The Kalman filter does a good job of reducing initial noise, bringing the sensor readings much closer to the true values.
+Near the middle of the plot, the agent enters into the sensing radius of a target, and this is reflected by a transition within the CUSUM filter from b = 0 to b = 1.
 There is, as expected from the behavior of CUSUM, a slight delay between when the agent actually enters into the radius and when this transition of b occurs.
-After spending some time within the sensing radius, the estimated target location stabilizes, the agent subtracts the true signal from its measurements (this will be explained in Section 4), and the agent leaves to find further targets.
+After spending some time within the sensing radius, the estimated target location stabilizes, the agent begins to subtract the true signal from its measurements (this will be explained below), and the agent leaves to find further targets.